IamNikhilTomar/AmazonClone/README.md

-# This is My first major project by using HTML and CSS.
+# This is My first Major Project by using HTML and CSS.